 Possible Signs of Substance Use Disorder

-Though each individual is unique, here are some of the most common indicators individuals experience with substance use disorders:
+Though each individual is unique, here are some of the most common symptoms individuals experience when struggling with a substance use disorder:

 - An inability to moderate or control alcohol use.